edabrowska/el_passion_psd/README.md

 how | `$ npm start` and you're done | `$ npm run export` and then serve the contents of `out` directory remarks | nope | you need to declare all exported pages in `exportPathMap` in `next.config.js` file

-## Static export

-When exporting to static files (`$ npm run export`), all files in the `/static` directory will have an asset hash appended to filename.
-To require them properly, use `getStaticFilePath` function, as shown in `components/ImageTag`.

-Unfortunately, there are two code smells necessary ([related issue](https://github.com/zeit/next.js/issues/2534)):
-1. the build has to run twice - first time just so the styles are extracted and so available for `static-hash.js` script
-2. see comment in `OnDonePlugin` function in `next.config.js`

 ## Testing ([jest](https://facebook.github.io/jest/) & [enzyme](http://airbnb.io/enzyme/))

 - `$ npm t` to run tests in watch mode.